-- ADC Circuit Breaker......SET

-If open, reset (close) circuit breaker.
+- Failed ADAHRS Circuit Breaker......SET If open, reset (close) circuit breaker.
 If circuit breaker opens again, do not reset. - 2.
-Revert to Standby Instruments (Altitude, Airspeed). - Land as soon as practical.
+Revert to Standby Instruments (Altitude, Airspeed). - 3.
+Land as soon as practicable.

 Complete loss of the Air Data Computer is indicated by a "Red X" and yellow text over the airspeed, altimeter, vertical speed, TAS and OAT displays.
 Some FMS functions, such as true airspeed and wind calculations, will also be lost.